mholtkamp/octave/Documentation/Lua/Systems/Network.md

 ---
 ### Disconnect
 Disconnect from a network session.
-Nort: This is the same as calling Network.CloseSession().
+Note: This is the same as calling Network.CloseSession().

 Sig: `Network.Disconnect()`